mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I don't understand," he said.
 "But continue."

 "My nather wanted me to figure out how it works by making one.
 I spent days trying different sizes of wire and attaching different things to the ends of it.
 And then the bead began to vibrate ever so slightly.
-It was a voice that said '3...0...9'.
+The first thing I heard was a woman's voice.
+'3...0...9' is what she said.
 That's when I knew."

 Kipnu was skeptical.
 "So the Holragi can talk through the trees.
-How does it work?
-The roots?"
+How does it work?"

-"No," said Linyu.
+Linyu smirked.
 "The air!"

 He balked at the idea.
 "That's not possible.
 The air is nothing like a wire."